darrylwest/simple-node-db/README.md

 ## query( params, rowCallback, completeCallback )

-	// query for a list rows where the key begins with 'my domain:'; limit the list to 25 rows
+	// query for all list rows where the key begins with 'mydomain:'

 	var rowCallback = function(key, value) {
 		// put appropriate query conditions here